Subscribe to receive our latest Risk and Compliance Insights and Research as they become available.

-This is the fifth topic in a series of articles where we discuss the top 5 issues to consider in relation to the new Financial Services Design and Distribution Obligations (DDO) due 5th October.
+This is the fifth topic in a series of articles where we discuss the top 5 issues to consider in relation to the Financial Services Design and Distribution Obligations (DDO).

 In this insight, we take a look at important aspects of DDO – decision making (governance), monitoring and assessment (oversight), and correction (change management).

 Beyond achieving compliance, there are substantial commercial benefits likely to arise from DDO related activities to improve product management practices.
 However, this is only likely if the work is undertaken with the mindset of “wanting to” – making the most of the situation rather than “having to” and doing as little as possible.

 One way to approach that could be to ask this simple question in relation to each of the obligations:

 How could doing ‘X (each obligation)’ enable me to better manage product performance?

 From our perspective, there is virtually nothing required that you would not include if you were seeking to make the most of your approach to product management.

 Here is a brief summary of the aspects involved.

 Accountabilities and decision-making authorities need to be clearly defined.

 The scope of decisions involved spans the full product management lifecycle – product design, product distribution, monitoring and review – and where appropriate, based on results, taking corrective action.